Songs by Senescence

 This is my first original song in nearly 7 years and it reflects the way I've changed in that time.
 I'm more mature now, more able to control my anger.
 Accordingly, the song is less aggressive than my older tracks.
 On the other hand, the melodies and solos still preserve my folk and classical influences.
 I've been living in the US since 2004 and this song tells about my journey as an immigrant, including a critique of American culture.

-I've always felt that the first version of this song dragged for too long.
-In this new instrumental version, I made a shorter, more medieval-style song that lacks the metal force of the original while keeping the harmony and atmosphere.
+I've always felt that the first version of this song (see below) dragged on for too long.
+In this new instrumental version, I made a shorter, more medieval-style song that lacks the metal power of the original while keeping the harmony and atmosphere.

-One of my favorite classical songs that is a pleasure to play in the electric guitar and an excellent exercise.
+One of my favorite classical songs that is a pleasure to play in the electric guitar.

 My 1999 Album "The Legend of Hrothgar"